Parnell Baths

 The Parnell Baths are a historic swimming pool in Parnell, Auckland.
 The pools feature the largest saltwater swimming pool in New Zealand, originally filling with seawater from the Waitematā Harbour.
 In the 1950s, the pool complex was redeveloped into the Lido style popular in the United Kingdom, by Hungarian architect Tibor Donner.

 History

 After major reclamation works along the Auckland waterfront, many of the beaches residents had traditionally used for bathing in the 19th century were no longer accessible.

 In 1912, a decision was made to create a saltwater pool complex at Parnell.
-Construction on the baths began in 1913, and the pools were opened on 7 March 1914.
-The poolswere originally only accessible by a narrow stairway down the cliff face from Point Resolution.
+Construction on the baths began in 1913, and the pools were officially opened on 7 March 1914.
+The opening was attended by members of the Auckland Council, local government members and the Auckland Harbour Board.
+Students from St Stephen's, a local Māori boys boarding school performed a haka and Auckland Mayor James Parr spoke.

+The pools were originally only accessible by a narrow stairway down the cliff face from Point Resolution.
 The Parnell Baths were originally seawater, being filled when Judges Bay was at high tide.

+Due to attitudes during the early 20th century, when Parnell Baths first opened men and women were segregated.
+Complaints were made to the Council about women being denied access on Saturdays, making it difficult for women in the workforce to find time to use the pools.
+Women were allotted Wednesday afternoons, then in April 1914, after more lobbying, the Parnell Baths finally introduced mixed bathing.
+"The water is clean and clear, the surroundings are picturesque, the situation ensures for the bath a minimum of cold winds and a maximum of sunshine, and "mixed bathing," within limits, is permitted.
+There is no doubt that the latter innovation has proved decidedly popular.
+The city authorities saw no reason why, when mixed bathing was general on the beaches, the old, early-Victorian rules should apply in so large a bath as that at Parnell.
+So, while a section of the bath is still reserved for ladies.
+The ladies may join the gentlemen in the gentlemen's section of the bath.
+The result has been practically mixed bathing, showing the absurdity of the old rule; and there has been no lack of modesty.
+The most irreconcilable opponent of mixed bathing might spend a week at Parnell and discover nothing to cavil at." - New Zealand Herald, Volume LII, Issue 16095, 8 December 1915, Page 4.
 In 1923, a 1.5 metre springboard was added to the pools.
 In 1926, a children's pool was added to the complex, and in the following year, the bottom of the pool was concreted.